-Challenges are resolved by the Dean of the College.
-The challenge must be submitted in writing by the respondent within five (5) business days after the receipt of the Title IX Coordinator's emergency removal decision.
+Challenges are resolved by the Dean of Student Affairs.
+A challenge must be submitted in writing by the respondent within five (5) business days after the receipt of the Title IX Coordinator's or Deputy Coordinator's emergency removal decision.